trislett/ants_tbss/README.md

 If you use the ants brain extraction script:

-The script antsBrainExtraction.sh was used with N4BiasFieldCorrection using the OASIS template
+The script antsBrainExtraction.sh was used to perform brain extraction including N4BiasFieldCorrection and the OASIS template.

 Tustison NJ, Avants BB, Cook PA, Zheng Y, Egan A, Yushkevich PA, Gee JC.
 N4ITK: improved N3 bias correction.
 IEEE Trans Med Imaging.
 2010 Jun;29(6):1310–20. doi:10.1109/TMI.2010.2046908.